sedol1339/files/abstracts.md

 Engel, A., Wang, Z., Sarwate, A. D., Choudhury, S., & Chiang, T. (2022).
 TorchNTK: A Library for Calculation of Neural Tangent Kernels of PyTorch Models. arXiv, 2205.12372.
 Retrieved from https://arxiv.org/abs/2205.12372v1

-Ergen, T., Neyshabur, B., & Mehta, H. (2022).
+#attention #see_related_work Ergen, T., Neyshabur, B., & Mehta, H. (2022).
 Convexifying Transformers: Improving optimization and understanding of transformer networks. arXiv, 2211.11052.
 Retrieved from https://arxiv.org/abs/2211.11052v1

+    - We propose an alternative formulation to the standard self-attention mechanism and study the regularized training problem of attention/transformer networks with it
+    - We propose Convex attention layer and therefore enable finding a globally optimal solution without requiring any nonconvex optimization heuristic, e.g., layer normalization and skip connections
+    - We demonstrate the effectiveness of our convex reformulation via various experimental results

 Fedus, W., Dean, J., & Zoph, B. (2022).
 A Review of Sparse Expert Models in Deep Learning. arXiv, 2209.01667.
 Retrieved from https://arxiv.org/abs/2209.01667v1